RocketRace/robot-is-you/README.md

 # About

-A fun Discord bot based on the indie game [Baba Is You](https://store.steampowered.com/app/736260/Baba_Is_You/) (by Arvi Teikkari).
+A fun Discord bot based on the indie game [Baba Is You](https://store.steampowered.com/app/736260/Baba_Is_You/) (by Arvi Teikari).
 This bot was written with the [discord.py](https://discordpy.readthedocs.io/en/latest/) library for Python 3.x.

 # Functionality